 In February 2008, Bosnia and Herzegovina became a member of the Regional Cooperation Council (RCC).
 The RCC is intended to sustain focused regional cooperation in South East Europe through a regionally owned and led framework that also supports European and Euro-Atlantic integration.
 Its headquarters are in Sarajevo.

 Bosnia and Herzegovina was accepted as a member of the Council of Europe in April 2002, a significant achievement in terms of Bosnia and Herzegovina's desire to be part of European integration.

 In June 2008, Bosnia and Herzegovina signed a Stabilisation and Association Agreement (SAA) with the EU.
 Bosnia and Herzegovina has not yet formally applied for EU membership, but remains a potential candidate country.
 Agreement on constitutional amendments to implement the European Court of Human Rights ruling in the Sejdic-Finci case remains a priority before Bosnia and Herzegovina can progress negotiations.

-The global financial crisis caused the economy to contract in 2009.
-In the same year, Bosnia and Herzegovina signed a standby arrangement with the International Monetary Fund (IMF) to help mitigate the effects of the global economic downturn.
-In 2011, Bosnia and Herzegovina had a GDP growth rate of 2.2%.
-In 2012, the growth rate dipped to -0.2%, although it is projected to reach 0.9% in 2013 According to Eurostat, Bosnia and Herzegovina’s per capita GDP is 28%of the EU average.
+The global financial crisis caused the economy to contract in 2009 and growth has been slow since then (1.2 per cent in 2013).
+According to Eurostat, Bosnia and Herzegovina’s per capita GDP is well below the average for emerging and developing European States.
 Ongoing problems include high poverty and unemployment rates.
-Official figures listed 30% unemployment in 2012, but it is thought actual unemployment is closer to 18- 22% when unofficial employment is factored into the statistics.
+Official figures listed 27.5% unemployment in 2013, but actual unemployment may be closer to 18- 22% when unofficial employment is factored into the statistics.